Seeed-Studio/wiki-documents/docs/LinkIt_ONE.md

 - Open **File** -> **Examples** -> **Basics** -> **Blink** in LinkIt ONE IDE.
 - Select the COM Port number corresponding to **MTK USB Debug port** in **Tools** -> **Port**.
+- Select the board by clicking on **Tools > Board > LinkIt One**

+If you can not find the LinkIt One, please check [How to Add Seeed boards to Arduino IDE](http://wiki.seeedstudio.com/Seeed_Arduino_Boards/)

 - Compile and upload the code.
 - LED marked **L** should blink.